-The first step to increase your swimming speed is to identify which area you could gain the most improvement from.
+The first step to increasing your swimming speed is to identify which area you could gain the most improvement from.
 Maybe you have weak underwaters or slow turns.
-Or maybe you lose steam before completing your distance or struggle with maintaining correct technique.
+Or maybe you lose steam before completing your distance or struggle with maintaining the correct technique.
 Start there.

 No detail is too minor, so keep track of everything.
 This will help you determine how effective your training is, and figure out what is working and what needs to change.
-Tracking will also also help you locate problematic areas in your swim that may not be immediately noticeable.
+Tracking will also help you locate problem areas in your swim that may not be immediately noticeable.

 Eventually, work your way through developing your skills in other parts of the swim.
 Small improvements separately already lead to a faster swim.
 Imagine how much progress you’ll have when you’re able to integrate them into your overall swim performance.